Catania travel guide

 Hiring a car in Catania

-Expect to pay $3.25 per litre in Catania (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $38.92 and $51.89.
-The most frequently booked car type in Catania is Intermediate (Audi A3 or similar).
-If you’re looking to save money, though, keep in mind that Mini car hire (Citroen C1 or similar) is, on average, 91% cheaper than other car hire types in the city.
+Expect to pay $3.40 per litre in Catania (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between $40.77 and $54.36.
+Intermediate (Audi A3 or similar) is the most popular car type to hire in Catania, while also 30% cheaper than other types, on average.

-Expect to pay $3.25 per litre in Catania (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between $38.92 and $51.89.
-The most frequently booked car type in Catania is Intermediate (Audi A3 or similar).
-If you’re looking to save money, though, keep in mind that Mini car hire (Citroen C1 or similar) is, on average, 91% cheaper than other car hire types in the city.
+Expect to pay $3.40 per litre in Catania (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between $40.77 and $54.36.
+Intermediate (Audi A3 or similar) is the most popular car type to hire in Catania, while also 30% cheaper than other types, on average.

 Car hire agencies in Catania